 - 1. Privacy and Contextual Integrity: How does privacy work in the digital realm? - 2.
 Trust: How do we establish and deliver on the trust required for people to share information? - 3.
 Risks: What are the risks we must address? - 4.
+Uncertainty and Ambiguity: How do we resolve the uncertainty and ambiguity in this emerging field? - 5.
 Regulation: How do current regulations affect information sharing and how should we regulate this domain moving forward?